leonardopangaio/git4nondev/README.md

 ### 14.2.
 Trunk Based Development (TBD)

 In the [trunk-based development](https://trunkbaseddevelopment.com/) framework, all developers work on a single branch with open access to it.
 Often it’s simply the master branch or trunk branch.
 They commit code to it and run it.
 In scaled trunk-based, can be created short-lived feature branches.
-Once code on their branch compiles and passess all tests, they merge it straight to master/trunk.
+Once code on their branch compiles and passes all tests, they merge it straight to master/trunk.
 It ensures that development is truly continuous and prevents developers from creating merge conflicts that are difficult to resolve.

-It's highly recommended to use feature flags or featura toggles in this method.
+It's highly recommended to use feature flags or feature toggles in this method.
 To decouple deployment from release, TBD often utilizes feature flags.
 Feature flags allow developers to deploy code to production while keeping it hidden behind a flag until it's ready to be released.
 This enables teams to continuously deliver new features without disrupting users.

 ![Official TBD diagram](./Attachments/official_tbd_diagram.png)